oroinc/documentation/book/localization.rst

 Date and Numeric Formatting
 ---------------------------

-Both dates and numbers (decimal, percent, currency) are formatted using `INTL library`_ functions, so this library is required and dates and number are formatted according to installed version.
+Both dates and numbers (decimal, percent or currency) are formatted using `INTL library`_ functions.
+This library is therefore required and dates and numbers are formatted according to the version of the library which is installed.

 .. _INTL library: http://www.php.net/manual/en/intro.intl.php

-Application provides formatter services that can be used to format dates and numbers on backend - in fact, they are simple wrappers for INTL library.
-Here are formatter classes and their methods:
+The application provides formatter services that can be used to format dates and numbers in the backend which are actually simple wrappers for INTL library.
+Here are the formatter classes and their methods:

 - **Oro/Bundle/LocaleBundle/Formatter/DateTimeFormatter.php**
     * formatDate(\DateTime)